mjhimran/hadoop-installation-guide/README.md

 # Hadoop-installation-guide
+## Download Java
-At First we have to Download "Necessary Files for Hadoop" from this repository.
+At First we have to Download this repository.
+And extract it.
-*Oracle [Java](https://www.oracle.com/apac/java/technologies/javase/javase8-archive-downloads.html#license-lightbox)* and
-need to create an account to download the software. or download from this repository.
+Then you can install Java from this downloaded repository or with this official link *Oracle [Java](https://www.oracle.com/apac/java/technologies/javase/javase8-archive-downloads.html#license-lightbox)* and need to create an account to download the software.

+# Install Java
-Then install it on location "C:\Java\jdk" or after default installation move the "jdk-1.8" folder to "C:\Java" and reaname the it "jdk-1.8" to "jdk".
+Then install it and change the location to *C:\Java*.
+After default installation move the *jdk-1.8* folder from *C:\Program Files\Java* to *C:\Java* and delete the  *Java* folder from *Program Files*.

+# Set up Environmental Variables for Java
-After changing these stuff go to *Environmental Variable* and add "JAVA_HOME" with variable value: "C:\Java\jdk\bin" at "User Variables" and
+After changing these stuff go to *Environmental Variable* At User Variable add
-Edit "System Variable" also add the location "C:\Java\jdk\bin" then press OK.
+      Variable Name: *JAVA_HOME* with Variable Value: *C:\Java\jdk-1.8\bin* and At the System Variable Edit Path and add *C:\Java\jdk-1.8\bin* then press OK.

+# Checking the Status of Java
-# Open CMD on your search bar.
+Open CMD on your search bar.
 Then hit Enter.
-Check the java version by "java -version" command.
+Check the java version by *java -version* command.

 After succesfully installing the Java,
 Download [*Hadoop*](https://dlcdn.apache.org/hadoop/common/hadoop-3.4.0/hadoop-3.4.0.tar.gz) and extract it, and